Religion in Seychelles

+Christianity is the majority religion in Seychelles, with Roman Catholicism being its largest denomination.

+The country is officially secular and its constitution guarantees freedom of conscience and religious practice.

+Demographics

-Christianity is the largest religion in Seychelles with around 89.2% of its population following it.
-A majority of them are Roman Catholic (76%) followed by Anglicans (6%).
-Hinduism is the largest minority and the largest non-Christian with 2.4% of its population following it.
-Other Christian groups include Baptists, Seventh-day Adventists, Assemblies of God, the Pentecostal Church, the Pentecostal Assembly, Nazarites, Eastern Orthodox Church and Jehovah's Witnesses.
-Islam, Baháʼí Faith and Buddhism also have sizeable number of adherents in the country.
+According to the most recent census of 2022, the majority of the population follows Christianity.
+Most of the Christian were Roman Catholics (61.3%).
+About 5% are Anglican Christians and 8.6% follows other sects of Christianity, like Baptists, Seventh-day Adventists, Assemblies of God, the Pentecostal Church, Nazarites, Greek Orthodox, and Jehovah's Witnesses.

+Hinduism is the largest non-christian faith in Seychelles followed by 5.4% of its population.
+Hinduism is followed mostly by the Indo-Seychellois community.

+Islam is followed by 2.4% of the population.
+There is also a small number of followers of Rastafarians, Baha’is and Brahma Kumaris.

+Background

 The initial settlers in Seychelles were Roman Catholics, and the country has remained so, despite ineffective British efforts to establish Protestantism in the islands during the nineteenth century.
 The nation has been a bishopric since 1890, and mission schools had a virtual monopoly on education until the government took over such schools in 1944.
-Sunday masses are well attended, and religious holidays are celebrated throughout the nation both as opportunities for the devout to practice their faith and as social events.
-Practicing Catholicism, like speaking French, historically conferred a certain status by associating its adherents with the settlers from France.
+Sunday masses are well attended, and religious holidays are celebrated throughout the nation both as opportunities for the devout to practise their faith and as social events.
+Practising Catholicism, like speaking French, historically conferred a certain status by associating its adherents with the settlers from France.